-Link to items
+Share links to items

 Content items, search results, and groups can be accessed directly by a URL.
 This means you can link to an item page, a map, or a group by copying and pasting the URL that appears in the address bar of your web browser, for example, https://www.arcgis.com/home/group.html?owner=esri&title=Esri%20Maps%20and%20Data.
 You can also share the item page of any item in the website by copying the short URL provided on the item page Overview tab.
-Using direct URLs allows you to promote public items through email, blogs, websites, and social media, and makes it easier for you to direct others in your organization to specific items.
+Using direct URLs allows you to promote public items through email, blogs, websites, and social media and makes it easier for you to direct others in your organization to specific items.

-Before you send someone a URL to an item or item page, be sure the item is shared in a way that the person can access it.
+Before you send someone a URL to an item or item page, be sure the item is shared in a way that the user can access it.
 For example, if you only shared the item to your organization, only members of the organization can access it and its item page.
 If you shared the item publicly, everyone can access it.
-If your organization has disabled anonymous access, you can still share the organization's public items by sharing them through the public URL (https://www.arcgis.com) instead of your organization's URL (for example, https://yourorg.maps.arcgis.com).

 1. From the content page, click the name of the item you want to link to.